ad-on-is/GoDoCo/README.md

 2. Run `./godoco up` to get the commands for starting the docker containers
 3. Copy output and paste into terminal
 4. Run `./godoco down` to get the commands for stoping and deleting containers

+## Limitations
+- Absolute paths only
+- No `:cached` or whatsoever parameters in volume-mounts